-Here again, Ruxit monitoring has you covered.
-Ruxit delivers response throughput metrics for all monitored processes (see below).
+Here again, Dynatrace monitoring has you covered.
+Dynatrace delivers response throughput metrics for all monitored processes (see below).

 Response throughput dictates the network (or Internet) connection speed experienced by clients, as it relates to front-end processes.
 It also dictates the effective network bandwidth between the hosts that support your application infrastructure.